-This page will be a running list of all my small Wisconsin bird photography.
+This page will be a running list of all my small Wisconsin birds.
 The birds can be found in your yards, gardens and around the woodlands areas.

 I will be using this page to post throughout the year – making it a running list of bird from around Wisconsin and the Midwest.